-It did not take long; subsequent investigations calculated the yield of descriptive statistics.
+It did not take long, subsequent investigations calculated the yield of descriptive statistics.
 This is very important, considering the method aims to report, interpret, and analyze the distribution of the data patterns under study.
 Gujarati (2012) defines the methods related to collecting and presenting observational data, thus providing useful information, which is called descriptive statistics.
-As a result, the mean, minimum, maximum, standard deviation (SD), and highest variance values for the sustainability tourism variable.
-For the acquisition of the mean, minimum, maximum, SD, and the highest variance is sustainable tourism.
-On the one hand, of the five series in descriptive statistics, the lowest is for event management (See Table 3).